THE LOIRE VALLEY

 Chavigny is situated at the gates of Loches, a charming town labelled as one of the ‘Plus beaux detours en France’.
 The small cobbled streets are lined with renaissance buildings, home to independent shops and restaurants, and the twice weekly market.

-Climb up the the Cité Royale where you can visit the Logis Royal and the Donjon.
+Climb up the the Cité Royale where you can visit the Logis and the Donjon.
 Be sure to visit the Musée Lansyer both for the exquisite display of works by this famous artist and the stunning views across the town.

 Read More